NCICCGPO/gdan-tmp-models/README.md

 <h1 align="center">Tumor Molecular Pathology Toolkit</h1>
-<h4 align="center">An easy to run tool to assign cancer subtypes to new datasets</h4>
+<h4 align="center">An easy to run tool to classify cancer subtypes to new datasets</h4>

 ## Table of contents